CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 .. dropdown:: Tuning Walkthrough

-   So, following the guide, I start with all gains set to 0, set a setpoint of 80 (100 rps maximum), and begin with playing with the kS parameter.
+   Following the guide, I start with all gains set to 0, set a setpoint of 80 (100 rps maximum), and begin with playing with the kS parameter.

    Setting kS to 1 doesn't start spinning the wheel, so I double it to 2, which remains still.
 Doubling it to 4 does start moving the wheel, so I take the halway point between 2 and 4, and set it to 3, but that lets the wheel move.
 So I leave the kS at 2 and move on to the next step.